-According to the Center for Disease Control, about 12 percent of women in the US ages 15 to 49 are currently taking birth control pills.
-Although birth control pills are marketed as a method of avoiding pregnancy (contraception), it can also provide other health benefits.
-Some may start taking birth control as early as 13-15 years old depending on the severity of their PMS.
+According to the Centers for Disease Control, about 12 percent of women in the US ages 15 to 49 are currently taking birth control pills.
+Although birth control pills are marketed as a method of avoiding pregnancy (contraception), they can also provide other health benefits.
+Some women may start taking birth control as early as 13-15 years old depending on the severity of their PMS.
 Women who experience heavy, painful periods often find relief from taking birth control, however, relief is usually temporary.

 Like any form of medication, there are risks and side effects.
-Most of the time, side effects of birth control are mild and easily managed.
-Side effects and risks from taking birth control don’t usually cause any really issues unless it is taken long term (longer than 5 consecutive years).
+Most of the time, the side effects of birth control are mild and easily managed.
+Side effects and risks from taking birth control don’t usually cause problems unless it is taken long term (longer than 5 consecutive years).

 Risks of Birth Control Pills: What You Need to Know